flashlin/Samples/torch-qa/fine-tune/data-user/baccarat-tiger.md

 Q: Who are the parties involved in card dealing in Baccarat?
 A: The player and the banker are the two parties.

+Q: What is the end goal of the tiger baccarat?
+A: The end goal in Tiger Baccarat, similar to traditional baccarat variations, is to predict the hand that will have a higher total value—either the Tiger (similar to the Banker) or the Dragon (similar to the Player).
+Players place bets on either the Tiger or Dragon hand, aiming to predict the winning side accurately.
+The ultimate objective is to correctly guess which hand will have a higher total point value and win the round.